51Degrees/specifications/pipeline-specification/features/logging.md

 configurable location.

 Ideally, the solution will support logging at multiple levels.
-This will allow the customer to configure logging at the level they require and allow 51Degrees to easily obtain more detailed logs when needed.
+This will allow the customer to configure logging at the level they require and allow an engineer to easily obtain more detailed logs when needed.

 An example of the types of messages to assign to different log levels is available